DSPy: In-Context Learning for Extreme Multi-Label Classification

 Class Definition:

-This line defines a new class named
+This line defines a new class named InferRetrieveRank

-that inherits fromdspy.Module
+that inherits from dspy.Module

 .
 This class represents the Infer-Retrieve-Rank program.